Carmen Reinhart named chief economist at the World Bank

 GAZETTE: What are some of the immediate challenges the World Bank will confront in the coming months?

 REINHART: World Bank projects and concerns span not just the very traditional lending on infrastructure projects, but building roads or building capacity for utilities and electricity and water purifying, all of that.
 One of the areas that I just wrote about very recently is dealing with a [COVID-19] food crisis.
-The World Bank has been involved for some time in the East African locust forms that are threatening real famine risks.
+The World Bank has been involved for some time in the East African locust swarms that are threatening real famine risks.
 It has made loans to 100 countries in this very short period of time to help to deal with this unprecedented situation, in which you have small island countries that rely entirely on tourism and now have no revenue.
 You have commodity producers, be they in Latin America, Central Asia, or sub-Saharan Africa, that have no revenues also because trade is down, their export prices are down, and they have real needs.
 The World Bank is also a key data provider and gatherer.
 That’s a pretty tough task right now.
 So its activities are very, very far-reaching.
 And one of the important, more immediate challenges right now is figuring out how to get that relief to the poorest countries.

 This interview has been edited for clarity and length.